An Analogue of the Erd\H{o}s-Ginzburg-Ziv Theorem over $\mathbb Z$: Proof of Theorem 1.2

 Recall the Davenport constant of modulo $N$: \begin{fact}[Davenport constant of $\Z/N\Z$] In any set of $N$ integers, some nonempty subset sums to a multiple of $N$. \end{fact} This allows us to make the following observation. \begin{proposition} The sequence $\mathcal R$ contains strictly less than $\a+\b$ elements not equal to $\a$ or $-\b$. \end{proposition} \begin{proof} Assume for the sake of contradiction $\mathcal R$ contains $\a+\b$ elements not equal to $\a$ or $-\b$; partition them arbitrarily into sequences of length $g$.
 By Fact \ref{Fact}, each of these sequences contains a nonempty subsequence with sum 0 mod $g$.
-For each of these $(\a+\b)/g$ subsequences, construct a zero-sum subsequence of $\S$ by taking the subsequence, adding copies of $\a$ until the sum is a multiple of $\b$, and adding copies of $-\b$ until the sum is 0.
-We can perform these constructions disjointly; by assumption, the values of $v_\a(\mathcal \S'), v_{-\b}(\mathcal \S')$ were made sufficiently large to accommodate any of the (finite) ways these sequences could be chosen given $n$ and $k$.
+For each of these $(\a+\b)/g$ subsequences, construct a zero-sum subsequence of $\S$ by taking the subsequence, adding copies of $\a$ until the sum is a non-negative multiple of $\b$, and adding copies of $-\b$ until the sum is 0.
+We can perform these constructions disjointly; a quick estimate tells us that this process uses at most $kg \leq k^2$ copies of $\alpha$ to achieve positivity, and another $\beta/g \leq k$ to become a multiple of $\beta$.
+Then another $\alpha/g \leq k$ copies of $-\beta$ to reach 0.
+Thus for all $\ab < 2k$ sequences, we require at most $(k^2+2k)2k \leq 4k^3$ copies of either $\a$ or $\b$.
+But by construction, $v_\a(\mathcal \S'), v_{-\b}(\mathcal \S') \geq N = 4k^3$.
 Since we constructed $(\a+\b)/g$ of these subsequences, some nonempty subset must have total length equivalent to 0 mod $(\a+\b)/g$ (again by Fact \ref{Fact}).
 The concatenation of this subset of sequences then forms a zero-sum subsequence of $\S$ with length a multiple of $(\a+\b)/g$, which by construction contains elements not equal to $\a$ or $-\b$.
 So $\replace_{\a\b}$ will act nontrivially on this subsequence, which is our desired contradiction. \end{proof}

 At this point we make use of our original divisibility assumption on $t$.
 Recall that $|\mathcal R| - n = |\S'|-n = |\S|-n+N|X| = t+N|X|$ for some $N$.
 Moreover, $|X| \le \a+\b \le 2k-1$ for $\a \neq \b \le k$, and $|X| = 2$ otherwise.
 Since $\lcm(2,\ldots,\max(2,2k-1)) \mid t$, we are guaranteed that $|X| \mid t$ and so $|X| \mid (|\mathcal R|-n)$.
 Let $\ell$ be the maximum integer such that $X^{[\ell]} \mid \mathcal R$, and define $\mathcal R' = \mathcal R\cdot X^{-\ell}$.
 Since $\mathcal R$ is $(|\mathcal R|-n)$-avoiding, we must have $\ell < \frac{|\mathcal R|-n}{|X|}$.
 Correspondingly, $|\mathcal R'| \ge n+|X| = n+ \frac{\a+\b}{g}$.
 Additionally, by definition of $\mathcal R'$, either $v_\a(\mathcal R') < \frac{\beta}{g}$ or $v_{-\b}(\mathcal R') < \frac{\a}{g}$.
 Without loss of generality, assume the first condition holds.